alexandruprodann/todomvc-playwright-ts/README.md

-# 💻 Playwright + TypeScript E2E Automation: TodoMVC App
+# 💻 TodoMVC - Playwright with Typescript

 This project automates end-to-end tests for the [TodoMVC React-Redux](https://todomvc.com/examples/react-redux/dist/) app using **Playwright**, **TypeScript**, and the **Page Object Model (POM)** design pattern.

----

 ## 📁 Project Structure